Cassie521/Cassie521/README.md

-🙋🏻‍♀️ Currently I am seeking the new grad position in the data science field ~
+🙋🏻‍♀️ Currently I am seeking the new grad position in the data science field.